sachinboban/dotfiles/README.md

     colorscheme solarized
     ```
 ### bash
-> Based on the default bashrc from Ubuntu 20.04
+Based on the default bashrc from Ubuntu 20.04.
 * Display git branch when in a git repository

 ## References
  * [Using Git and Github to Manage Your Dotfiles][dofile-ref] by smalleycreative
  * [vim packages][vim-pkg]
  * [Git Submodules][git-submodule]
+ * [Bash/Prompt customization][archwiki-bash] on ArchWiki

 [dofile-ref]: http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/
 [vim-pkg]: https://vimhelp.org/repeat.txt.html#packages